Itsmewho/JMTCreations/README.md

-Learning the mern stack.
-(Some day it will be finiched :P)
+Learning the MERN stack.
+(Some day it will be finished:P) DNF ---> moved on to Python.